Jan 15, 2008

 Thin Clients: An Alternative To Expensive Office Computing

-There are, however, some downsides to using thin clients.
-With the extreme resource and energy efficiencies of these units comes inherent deficiencies.
-Thin clients do not have a dedicated graphics card (right), therefore their ability to render and display rich multimedia content is somewhat diminished compared to a traditional thick client.
-Also, depending on the number of thin client nodes that are installed, extremely powerful servers must be purchased to run them and the setup process can be daunting even for an experienced IT manager.
 Thin client systems have limited flexibility when it comes to what operating system they run.
 Users will be required to run whatever operating system is chosen for the host server.
 This could mean that some employees would have to be trained to use the operating system of choice and/or they may not like using it, which could hurt productivity.
 Lastly, the very design that makes the thin client system so simple and easy to maintain also lends to its greatest weakness.
 The entire system is based on an individual thin client’s ability to connect to the central server over a network, if that network were to ever go down, every thin client using that network would be unable to function.

 Oct 23, 2007